 Keep it away from any heat sources

 Position your Christmas tree away from any heat sources such as radiators and fireplaces.
-Heat dries out your tree faster, so the further from potentially damaging heat sources the better.
+Heat dries out your real Christmas tree faster, so the further away from potentially damaging heat sources the better, and the fresher your tree will remain.

 Then keep on watering it!

-Be Aware that these trees are natural living things, and once they are cut they begin to die - sad as this is - apart from artificial trees we are still without a solution to this simple fact of life.
-Time the arrival of your tree with this in mind to increase longevity and get the most out of it.
+Be Aware that these trees are natural living things, and once they are cut they begin to die, sad as this is apart from artificial trees we are still without a solution to this simple fact of life.
+Time the arrival of your Christmas tree with this in mind to increase longevity and get the most out of it.